-MTG’s stakeholders consist of all the people and organizations that may be affected by our business – and those that in turn affect us as a company.
-It goes without saying that their input guides us in the right direction, and that our stakeholders are therefore key to our success.
+MTG’s stakeholders are selected through stakeholder mapping.
+We identify them through looking at MTG’s business and corporate responsibility strategy and evaluate their impact.
+The stakeholders include all the people and organisations that may be affected by our business and those that affect us as a company.
+Their input guides us in the right direction and they are vital to our success.

-We engage with stakeholders as part of our everyday business, and continuously involve them in our corporate responsibility activities and goal-setting processes as part of our materiality assessment.
-We have identified our stakeholder groups through a mapping and analysis process.
-This process includes all people and organizations that may be affected by our business.
+We engage with stakeholders as part of our everyday business and involve them in our corporate responsibility activities as well as goal-setting processes as part of our materiality assessment.
 This engagement aims to achieve shared goals of common interest.
-As we continue our digital transformation, we will continue the integration of our digital ventures into our business and include them in our new materiality analysis, which will be conducted during the second half of 2018.

-Our corporate responsibility strategy and focus areas are consequently based on stakeholders’ input.
+Our stakeholders’ input in the materiality assessment of 2016 is the basis of our current corporate responsibility strategy and focus.
 We use our social media channels, intranet, web and in-person meetings to broaden the conversation around our ongoing corporate responsibility work and to strengthen our feedback processes even further.

-Key issues: Health, safety and security, transparent and credible dialogue, content quality.
+Key issues: Health, safety and security, transparent and credible dialogue and content quality.

-Day-to-day engagement methods: Annual General Meeting, Annual Report, Corporate Responsibility Report, quarterly reports, press releases, Environmental Social Governance (ESG) roadshows and conferences.
+Day-to-day engagement methods: Annual General Meeting, Annual Report, Corporate Responsibility Report, quarterly reports, press releases, Environmental Social Governance (ESG) roadshows and conferences, Capital Markets Day.

 Key issues: Responsible advertising, content quality and accessibility.